jamesliudotcc/bcrypt_exercise/readme.md

 ## Directions

 * Grab a computer
-* Grab a buddy - this is a partner exercise!
+* Grab a buddy - this can be a partner exercise! (still turn in separately if you do, though!)
+* Fork and clone this repository
-* Read through the lab and answer the questions together
+* Read through the lab and answer the questions
-* Do the code exercise at the end of this lab together
+* Do the code exercise at the end of this lab

 ### Encryption vs Hashing